41 Sights in Strasbourg, France (with Map and Images)

 Show sight on map

 Strasbourg-Ville station is the main railway station in the city of Strasbourg, Bas-Rhin, France.
 It is the eastern terminus of the Paris-Est–Strasbourg-Ville railway.
 The current core building, an example of historicist architecture of the Wilhelminian period, replaced a previous station inaugurated in 1852, later turned into a covered market and ultimately demolished.
-With over 20 million passengers in 2018, Strasbourg-Ville is one of the busiest railway stations in France, second only to Lyon-Part-Dieu outside of the Île-de-France.
+With nearly 24 million passengers in 2023, Strasbourg-Ville is one of the busiest railway stations in France outside of the Île-de-France.

 Wikipedia: Strasbourg-Ville station (EN)